Alluxio/alluxio/docs/en/contributor/Developer-Tools.md

 ### Compilation

-To simply compile the code you can run.
-This will not execute any unit tests but will execute the `checkstyle` and `findbugs` plugins.
+To simply compile the code you can run the following command:

 ```bash
 $ mvn clean compile -DskipTests
 ```

+This will not execute any unit tests but will execute the `checkstyle`, `findbugs`, and other plugins.

-To speed up compilation you may try using the command:
+To speed up compilation you may use the command:

 ```bash
 $ mvn -T 2C compile -DskipTests -Dmaven.javadoc.skip -Dfindbugs.skip -Dcheckstyle.skip -Dlicense.skip